 As of now, there are 7,100 inmates in Oregon jails.
 Approximately 15,000 inmates reside in the state’s prison system.3

-Inmate records in Oregon typically contain mugshots, offense details, and correctional institution names.
+Inmate records typically contain mugshots, offense details, and Oregon’s correctional institution names.
 Knowing this information helps others determine how dangerous they are and if they’re eligible for probation or parole.

 Locals who are interested in someone’s inmate or custody status can use a search engine to locate them.
 Searchers should type the words “Oregon arrest and inmate search” to receive lists of inmates and arrestees from various county jails.
 Or, they can type their “county name + inmate search” to see if their local sheriff’s office hosts arrest records online.